-Kitchen designers — including myself — have been inventing creative storage solutions to help solve kitchen organizational dilemmas, from storing pots and pans to neatly putting together a messy walk-in pantry.
+Kitchen designers — including myself — have been inventing creative storage solutions to include in a remodeled kitchen that will help solve kitchen organizational dilemmas, from storing pots and pans to neatly putting together a messy walk-in pantry.

-5. Pull-out Trash Cans.
-Every one of my kitchens includes a pull-out trash can – No free standing trash cans in a Craig Allen Designs kitchen.
+Every one of my kitchens includes at least one pull-out trash can – No free standing trash cans in a Craig Allen Designs kitchen.
 The double bin configuration makes recycling easy; the one shown here includes a compost bin.
 And for smaller spaces, singles are available.
 The latest innovation on this popular favorite is the hands-free version.
 The touch of a foot or a knee opens the cabinet and brings out the trash bins.

 The drawer shown below isn’t for dishes, but the containers in the drawer keep all tableware and utensils organized.
 And these containers are walnut, making them beautiful as well as useful.

-10. Sponge Storage.
 This one is a perennial favorite and has been around for years.
 There’s a good reason!
-A tip-out drawer under the sink holds sponges and brushes and keeps them out of sight, but close at hand when needed.
+A tip-out tray under the sink holds sponges and brushes and keeps them out of sight, but close at hand when needed.
 Plastic or stainless steel inserts are available.